crypto-org-chain/chain-docs/docs/getting-started/staking.md

 Besides this, if a validator makes multiple faults in `slash_wait_period`, they'll only be slashed once for the worst fault in that time period.

-### Slashing Rate
+#### Slashing Rate

 Whenever a validator is slashed, a percentage of their `bonded` and `unbonded` amount is transferred to `rewards_pool`.
-There are many factors involved in determining slashing rate for a validator:
+There are many factors involved in determining the slashing rate for a validator:

-1. `liveness_slash_percent` and `byzantine_slash_percent` are the two network parameters used while calculating slashing rate.
-Both of these can be configured during genesis.
+1. `MAX_LIVENESS_SLASH_RATIO` and `MAX_BYZANTINE_SLASH_RATIO` are the two network parameters used while calculating the slashing rate.
+Both of these can be configured in the genesis.
 1. `validator_voting_percent` is the voting percent of faulty validator in the network.
 1. List of all the faulty validators in that period.